LokiMetaSmith/NASA-COG/docs/DeviceQualification/README.md

 ### Test For Condition Brown Out Recovery with Stack Supply: Nominal load
 Retest same as above

-foo
 ## Test Procedure AC Drop Out
 Test conditions and proceures and expected results or information to be captured
 It is assumed the system still has normal conditions as per the test above "Test Capture Normal Opperation Conditions with Stack Supply"
 If not journal again the nominal conditions

-### Test Capture Normal Opperation Conditions with Stack Supply: Open Load
+### Test Capture Normal Opperation Conditions with Stack Supply: Nominal load
-During this test, journal how the system fails, the sequence and at what voltates supplies gor out of regulation.
-At what AC input voltage does the controller stop if any?
+During this test, journal how the system fails, the sequence and at what voltates supplies go out of regulation or recover in pathological ways.
+Power will be interupted for short but increasingly long times to root out pathological behavior.

 All external power to the device is off.
 Connect the USB cable to the DUT and a PC.